nyped/dotfiles/README.md

-# My zsh profile
-i am using oh my zsh
+# files that i need to easily switch distros